James Cameron: Personal life

+Cameron joined the board of directors of AI company Stability AI in September 2024.

 Filmmaking style

 Themes

 Cameron's films are often based on themes which explore the conflicts between intelligent machines and humanity or nature, dangers of corporate greed, strong female characters, and a romance subplot.
-Cameron has further stated in an interview with The Talks, "All my movies are love stories."
+Cameron has further stated in an interview with The Talks, "All my movies are love stories".
 Both Titanic and Avatar are noted for featuring star-crossed lovers.
 Characters suffering from emotionally intense and dramatic environments in the sea wilderness are explored in The Abyss and Titanic.
 The Terminator series amplifies technology as an enemy which could lead to devastation of mankind.
 Similarly, Avatar views tribal people as an honest group, whereas a "technologically advanced imperial culture is fundamentally evil".
+The danger of nuclear war, as featured in The Terminator, Terminator 2: Judgement Day and in his forthcoming Last Train From Hiroshima film, has been one of Cameron's fears since he watched the Cuban Missile Crisis unfold when he was eight years old.